LucasMello22/final_ficr/README.md

 ## where did I stop

-Videos 1, 2 and 3 finished, starting video 4...
+Videos 1, 2, 3 and 4 finished (login, registration and internal pages), starting video 5...

 ## Videos